nosqlbench/nosqlbench/driver-cql-shaded/src/main/resources/cql.md

 - **protocol_version** default: unset, defaults to driver default behavior
   - Set the CQL protocol version.
 Valid values are V1, V2, V3, V4, V5,
     DSE_V1, DSE_V2.
 Protocol is usually auto-negotiated, however, the initial connection may use a lower protocol to ensure connectivity to older server versions.
-If you know you are running on a newer server version, you can set this to higher than the default for the initial control connection, which is V2.
+If you know you are running on a newer server version, you can set this to match.

 - **pooling** default: none - Applies the connection pooling options to the policy.
 Examples: